CentauriSolutions/EyeDP/README.md

 A Permission is the name given to a capability for a group.

 ## Identity Provider

 EYEdP supports many different authentication frameworks, allowing it to be integrated with many different service providers.

+To start setting up Identity Providers, the admin should configure the `idp_base` setting to be the fully qualified domain name (FQDN) of the authentication server.

 ### OpenID Connect

-OpenID Connect requires setting up the `issuer` and `signing_key`.
+OpenID Connect requires setting up the  `signing_key`.
 The signing key can be generated via a command like `openssl genpkey -algorithm RSA -out key.pem -pkeyopt rsa_keygen_bits:2048`.
-The issuer should be the fully qualified domain name(FQDN) of the authentication server.

 ### SAML

-Saml requires a few pieces of configuration, `certificate`, `key`, and `base`.
-Similarly to the issuer for OpenID Connect, `base` should be the FQDN of the authentication server.
+Saml requires a few pieces of configuration, `certificate` and `key`.
 Generating SAML's key and certificate should look like: `openssl req -x509 -sha256 -nodes -days 3650 -newkey rsa:2048 -keyout myKey.key -out myCert.crt`.
 This will generate a key and certificate with an expiration of ten years.
 It is entirely possible to change this expiration time as well.

 ### Nginx Auth Request